sematext/docs/docs/logagent/input-github-webhook.md

 The final full URL you need to configure the GitHub API will be `https://<YOUR_DOMAIN>/github/<MONITORING_APP_TOKEN>`.

 You need to run the command below to tell the GitHub API to send Webhooks events to this Logagent GitHub input plugin.
+Don't forget to generate an API token.
+Check [this](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) out to learn how.

 ```bash
 curl -X POST \